Isaac Paredes Preview, Player Props: Rays vs. Blue Jays

-Isaac Paredes, with a slugging percentage of .436 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Yusei Kikuchi on the hill, September 29 at 7:07 PM ET.
+Isaac Paredes, with a slugging percentage of .436 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Hyun-Jin Ryu on the hill, September 30 at 3:07 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a home run and two RBI) against the Red Sox.
+He had a hitless performance in his previous game (0-for-4) against the Blue Jays.

 Sportsbook Promo Codes